layoutd/live-by-bula/README.md

 ## 📅 Changelog

+### 1.9.14
+- Always show division name in compact scoreboard view, even if the game have live streaming icon.

 ### 1.9.13
 - Remove debug games condition from game query.
 - Ensure correct team names are used in the single game URL.